PaperMC/velocitypowered.com/docs/developers/listener.md

 ```

 Now you can check `isCancelled` after you fire the event.
+Remember, again, to handle any consequential logic inside the callback of the `CompletableFuture` you get.